syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 ### Add exception appointment to recurrence pattern

-You can change any of occurrence appointment which is exception from recurrence pattern appointment by using `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
+You can change any occurrence appointment which is an exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
-And you should add the created exception recurrence appointment to schedule `DataSource`.
+You should add the created exception recurrence appointment to the schedule `DataSource`.
 {% tabs %}
 {% highlight c# %}
 // Create the new exception date.